November 22, 2022

 National accreditation is a voluntary process that Hoover PD began in 2019.
 The rigorous multi-year process includes a thorough self-assessment and a meticulous independent review of the department’s community engagement, equipment and facilities, and policies and procedures.
 The department is reviewed and measured against 180 internationally accepted public safety standards established by CALEA.

-As part the independent expert review, in August 2022, CALEA assessors conducted interviews and meetings with the public.
+As part of the independent expert review, in August 2022, CALEA assessors conducted interviews and meetings with the public.
 CALEA’s assessment findings for Hoover PD were reviewed and discussed, and the department was found to be in 100% compliance with all 180 standards.
-Following the hearing in St. Louis on Saturday November 19th, the 21-member Board of CALEA Commissioners voted and approved Hoover PD for accreditation.
+Following the hearing in St. Louis on Saturday, November 19, 2022, the 21-member Board of CALEA Commissioners voted and approved Hoover PD for accreditation.

 Hoover PD is among an elite group of law enforcement agencies in receiving the prestigious accreditation.
 Nationally, accreditation is obtained by only about 5% of all law enforcement agencies.
 In Alabama, we are one of just 13 municipal law enforcement agencies with CALEA accreditation.